 - New-build design reviews and site inspections, to ensure that proposed constructions and detailing of a new building will comply with the acoustic targets of the project.
 This service will minimise the risk of a sound test failure.

-Please contact your local office where our consultants will be happy to discuss all aspects of acoustics or sound insulation within buildings, and explain the testing procedure.
+Please contact your local office on 01273 455074 where our consultants will be happy to discuss all aspects of acoustics or sound insulation within buildings, and explain the testing procedure.

 Alternatively, please complete the contact form below and we will call you back to discuss the issues relevant to your project